 Takeaways

-Generally, the idea of accessibility in voting is associated directly with ADA-compliant polling places or language accommodations, but ballot design also presents a significant accessibility issue.
-Ballot design has a direct effect on voting behavior, and can ultimately determine whether or not a vote will be counted at all.
-In the most extreme cases, poor ballot design can be an unintended factor affecting the results of a competitive race, as with the presidential election in 2000.
-But even in less dramatic circumstances, ballot design can affect voter satisfaction, disenfranchisement, and the difficulty of election officials’ work.
+The idea of accessibility in voting is associated directly with ADA-compliant polling places or language accommodations, but ballot design also presents a significant accessibility issue.
+Ballot design has a direct effect on voting behavior, and can determine whether or not a vote will be counted.
+In extreme cases, poor ballot design can unintentionally affect the results of a competitive race, as with the butterfly ballot and presidential election in 2000.
+But even in less dire circumstances, ballot design can affect voter satisfaction, disenfranchisement, and the difficulty of election officials’ work.